SpaceXpanse/Whitepaper/README.md

 *Non-profit - Foundation operated*
 - Full-blown platform-wide application in the blockchain to serve as crowdfunding hub for user's projects within the platform and more

+[**Startup Hub**](https://github.com/SpaceXpanse/Startups) -A comprehensive ecosystem around our SpaceXpanse Multiverse platform to support new and upcoming projects /WIP/
+Open source
+*Non-profit - Foundation operated*
+- It will provide news and information but also connect new projects, created using SpaceXpanse Multiverse platform, with investors, advisors, and other resources to help them succeed.

 [**SpaceXpanse: Metaverse**](https://github.com/SpaceXpanse/Metaverse) - An actual, unstoppable, and immutable metaverse, aka autonomous world, dedicated to exploring SpaceXpanse Multiverse features using the SpaceXpanse Metaverse Simulator. /WIP/
 Open source
 *Non-profit - Foundation operated*